-Shared care is available with one of our female doctors, Dr Liz Morris.
+Shared care is available with Dr Liz Morris at our Richmond site only.
 Liz can manage uncomplicated pregnancies until late term in conjunction with the Royal Women’s Hospital and Mercy Hospital for Women.

-6 things you may not know about Mirenas
+6 things you may not know about intrauterine devices.

-1) The majority of Mirenas can easily be fitted in the comfort and convenience of the doctors surgery and fitting is available with Dr Morris on Monday, Wednesday and Friday mornings.
+1) The majority can easily be fitted in the comfort and convenience of the doctors surgery and fitting is available with Dr Morris on Monday, Wednesday and Friday mornings.

-2) Mirenas can be used by women who have never had children
+2) They can be used by women who have never had children

-3) Mirenas provide reliable contraception for up to 5 years and can also be used as part of an HRT regime
+3) They provide reliable contraception for up to 5 years and can also be used as part of an HRT regime

-4) The risk of an ectopic pregnancy is not increased with a mirena in place
+4) The risk of an ectopic pregnancy is not increased with an IUD in place

-5) The mirena usually makes periods lighter with around 65% women having no bleeding after twelve months making it an ideal option for women who also suffer from heavy periods.
+5) They usually makes periods lighter with around 65% women having no bleeding after twelve months making it an ideal option for women who also suffer from heavy periods.

 6) It is the favoured contraceptive amongst female family planning providers.